Around Iceland in 10 days Spring, Summer and Autumn

 Summer: Vegetation is in full bloom, colourful Alaska Lupin flowers and wildflowers can be seen in many places around Iceland.
 Long days and short nights, with 24 hours of daylight in north Iceland.
 High-season for tourism.

-Autumn: The colors of autumn are taking over and the Northern lights are started to be visible again after the long bright days in the summer.
+Autumn: The colours of autumn are taking over and the Northern lights are started to be visible again after the long bright days in the summer.
 Migratory birds are leaving again, the Puffins are active preparing for leaving Iceland until next spring.

 Itinerary Day one Starting with the South coast from Reykjavik, with a few waterfalls, Urriðafoss, Seljalandsfoss and Skógafoss waterfalls visited, Dyrhólaey peninsula which is a well known nesting area for the Puffins.
 Also visiting a few other less known locations.
 Staying for two nights in Vík.

 Day two Sólheimajökull, Reynisfjara, the black beach and Reynisdrangar sea stacks.
 Exploring gorges and remote paths in the Mýrdalur highlands.
 Puffins at Reynisfjall cliffs and Dyrhólaey peninsula.

 Day four Morning photo session at the Glacier Lagoon and shooting the icebergs on the beach before heading east to Höfn and Vestrahorn, Stokksnes, Hvalnesskriður and Eystrahorn.
 Entering East Iceland passing through beautiful fjords with high mountains out to sea.
 Staying for the night at Hotel Bláfell in Breiðdalsvík.

 Day six Morning photo session before the crowds arrive at Goðafoss waterfall, one of the most picturesque in Iceland.
 Lake Mývatn area explored with it's beautiful surroundings.
 Back for sunset at Goðafoss waterfall and staying at Fosshóll for the night.

 Day seven In the morning we visit the Aldeyjarfoss and Hrafnabjargafoss waterfalls before driving to Akureyri, the capital of North Iceland and onwards to the west with a few stops on the way.
 Skagafjörður with the islands of Drangey and Málmey and Hvítserkur sea stack for the sunset.
 Staying in the north-west part of Iceland for the night.

 Day eight and nine In the morning we head into West Iceland into the photogenic Snæfellsnes peninsula, where we will be for two days.
 On the way we visit Hvítserkur sea stack, a famous "creature-like" rock formation.
 In the Snæfellsnes area we have for example Mt.
-Kirkjufell, which we will visit for sunset and sunrise shots.
-The lava field Berserkjahraun is rough and colourful and the area around Snæfellsjökull glacier is one of the National Parks we pass through with great locations as Arnarstapi cliffs, Lóndrangar sea stacks and Djúpalón beach.
+Kirkjufell, which we will visit for sunset and/or sunrise shots.
+The lava field Berserkjahraun is rough and colourful and the area around Snæfellsjökull glacier is one of the National Parks we pass through with great locations as Arnarstapi cliffs, Lóndrangar sea stacks and Svörtuloft.
 Staying for two nights in Snæfellsnes.